 The Belgian Hare has been identified as Recovering from being threatened.

 The Belgian Hare is a beautiful breed that might be singularly responsible for the massive popularity of domestic rabbits being raised for meat in the United States.

 This is a crazy story, so just hang on for the ride…

-In the 18th century, rabbit breeders in Belgium tried to create a meat rabbit by crossbreeding a very early domestic rabbit to wild european hares.
-What they came up with a pretty rabbit, but was pretty lanky like their wild rabbit ancesters.
+In the 18th century, rabbit breeders in Belgium tried to create a meat rabbit by crossbreeding a very early domestic rabbit to wild European hares.
+What they came up with was a pretty rabbit, but was pretty lanky like their wild rabbit ancestors.